zst199394/My_Responsive_Portfolio_Web/README.md

 * All links must work.

-* Must use semantic html.
+* Use semantic html.

-* Each page must have valid and correct HTML. (use a validation service)
+* Each page must have valid and correct HTML.

-* Must contain your personalized information. (bio, name, images, links to social media, etc.)
+* Contain your personalized information. (bio, name, images, links to social media, etc.)

-* Must properly utilize Bootstrap components and grid system.
+* Able to properly utilize Bootstrap components and grid system.

+## Process
+First, use the Bootstrap CSS Framework to create a mobile responsive portfolio.
+* Create the following files files: `index.html`, `portfolio.html` and `contact.html`.
+* Using Bootstrap, develop my portfolio site with the following items:
+   * A navbar
+   * A responsive layout
+   * Responsive images
+   * Use Bootstrap's grid system (containers, rows, and columns).
+   * On an `xs` screen, content should take up the entire screen.
+On `sm` and larger screens, you should have some margins on the left and right sides of the screen.
+Check out various sites on your mobile device vs. your computer to see examples of these differences.
+   * Use an HTML validation service to ensure that each page has valid HTML.

 ### Bonus